wagtail/wagtail/docs/howto/multilingual_sites.rst

 The root page (``/``) should detect the browsers language and forward them to the correct language homepage (``/en/``, ``/fr/``).
 This page should sit at the site root (where the homepage would normally be).

-We must set Djangos ``LANGUAGES`` setting so we don't redirect non English/French users to pages that don't exist.
+We must set Django's ``LANGUAGES`` setting so we don't redirect non English/French users to pages that don't exist.

 .. code-block:: python